jgm/pandoc/doc/lua-filters.md

 :   the block element

 `filter`:
-:   a lua filter (table of functions) to be applied within the
+:   a Lua filter (table of functions) to be applied within the
     block element

 Returns: the transformed block element